GhufranThabit/GhufranThabit/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-A Self motivated woman :raising_hand: with bachelor of Business Administration, moved to the Netherlands :heartpulse: in 2021 and desided to start a new career.
+A Self motivated woman :raising_hand: with bachelor of Business Administration, moved to the Netherlands :heartpulse: in 2021 and decided to start a new career.
 <br>Intrested in coding :computer:.
 Currently having a full Stack web development program covering HTML, CSS, Javascript, Node, and React!
 <br> You can find me on linkedin : www.linkedin.com/in/ghufran-thabit